Davethadev/assignments/README.md

 # assignments
-## A repo containing all my zuri assignents from weeek 3 to week 5
+## A repo containing all my zuri assignments from weeek 3 to week 5